-Ariel has represented corporations, boards of directors and financial institutions in complex litigation, including contractual disputes, securities-related class actions, and other commercial litigation matters before federal and state courts.
-She is also experienced in internal and government investigations.
+Ariel has represented individuals, corporations, and boards of directors in a variety of complex litigation, including contractual disputes, securities-related class actions, and other commercial litigation matters before federal and state courts.
+She frequently advises on pre-litigation matters and regulatory best practices and has extensive experience conducting internal and government investigations.

 Columbia Law School, J.D., 2015.